-"It's premature to conclude there is a significant long-term trend present," Knutson tells MNN, although he adds that's simply due to a lack of long-term data.
+The issue is largely a lack of long-term data, as NOAA research meteorologist Thomas R. Knutson, who studies Atlantic hurricane activity and the impacts of greenhouse gas-induced warming, told MNN in 2012.
 "Our most reliable intensity records go back to 1980 or so, but things are a little trickier if you try to figure out if intensities were greater in the 1950s versus recently, or if there's a rise over time.
 That's more difficult to answer because of limitations in the data sets."

-That said, Knutson and many of his colleagues expect global warming to eventually boost hurricane intensity, based on their knowledge of how hurricanes work as well as the forecasts of advanced computer models.
-Thanks to those models, scientists can simulate storms under past, present and future conditions, helping them recreate the recent uptick in storms and project what might happen next.
+Still, Knutson and many of his colleagues expect global warming to boost hurricane intensity, based on their knowledge of how hurricanes work as well as the forecasts of advanced computer models.
+Thanks to those models, scientists can simulate storms under past, present and future conditions, helping them recreate recent storm activity and project what might happen next.

 "These models are indicating, at least the higher-resolution models, a greater intensity of hurricanes in the warmer climate, even though some models have fewer hurricanes overall," Knutson says.
 "So the picture that's emerging is fewer tropical storms and hurricanes globally, but the ones we have would be a little more intense than the ones we have today, and the rainfall amounts would also be greater."